Skip to Content

 Why you’ll love this recipe

-Scroll down for the printable card for this baked ham air fryer recipe, or read on for all the details!
+Scroll down for the printable card for this air fryer ham recipe, or read on for all the details!

 What do you need?